Help updated December 26th, 2024

 Save this page to your favorites as it contains hundreds of hours of detailed information and video instruction on how to care for your Zager guitar.
-This page is updated by Mr. Zager personally so you’re getting your information directly from the man who built your guitar.
+This page is updated by Mr. Zager personally so you’re getting the newest information directly from the man who built your guitar.

 Just ordered